Policies and Rules Worth Repeating

 A member must accompany all guests.
 It is the responsibility of members to sign-in their guests at the registration desk each time they visit and to make their guests aware of Club rules.
 Members are responsible for their guests' conduct and payment of the guest fees.

 Family Helper is defined as a live-in nanny, mother's helper, or baby-sitter who either accompanies the parent and the children to the Club or takes the place of the parent as caretaker of the children while at the club.
 This applies to a grandparent who is taking the place of the parent, nanny or babysitter.
 The name(s) of the family helper must be on file with the Club.
 The helper shall not use the Club independently of the member.
 Independent Helper should at the minimum be of high school age.
+Children in grades 7 and 8 may babysit siblings over the age of 6 on an emergency basis for no longer than 3 hours.
 Eligibility for this is at the discretion of the management.

 No member may bring more than 8 guests at one time without prior arrangements with the management.